delcastanher/delcastanher.github.io/content/posts/hosting-hugo-at-github-pages.md

 ## Step 6: Build Hugo With GitHub Action

 GitHub executes your software development workflows.
-Everytime you push your code on the Github repository, Github Actions will build the site automatically [^3].
+Everytime you push your code on the Github repository, Github Actions will build the site automatically.[^3]

 [^3]: https://gohugo.io/hosting-and-deployment/hosting-on-github/#build-hugo-with-github-action